Who doesn’t love Easter? Spring is in the air. It’s starting to get warm. The sun is shining.

 - The object of the game is to blow the egg off the opposing team’s side of the table.
 Players can not use their hands in any way.

 This is a version of an “IT GAME”.

-When everyone has picked their color, they turn around and line up facing the wolf from a agreed upon line.
+- When everyone has picked their color, they turn around and line up facing the wolf from an agreed-upon line.

-(If the eggs makes it back to the “basket” with the other eggs they group again and the one that ran chooses another color.
+- If the eggs make it back to the “basket” with the other eggs they group again and the one that ran chooses another color.

 This is a great game for younger children to learn how to spell their colors.
 Be sure to instruct younger children to choose a shorter color name (red) and one they KNOW how to spell.

 Create a fun easter game from the kids lunch box.
 Just take a few food items and place them inside clean plastic easter eggs and hide them around the classroom.

 Now when it’s time for lunch, have the kids scavenger hunt for their own food and each time they find a piece, they can eat it right on the spot!

 This is a fun game that mixes in the daily activities you already have in a typical school day.

 Not really a game, but more of a fun decoration and activity for the students.